nesl/Detecting_Hidden_Sensors/README.md

 * Can you provide raw .pcapng files?
   * Due to privacy concerns (as pcapng files expose a lot of information about the network), we are not sharing the .pcapng files.
 We have instead shared aggregated data files in the data folder.
-  * If you want, please email at the address below and we can send you a few sample files.
+  * If you want, please email at the address below and we will see if we can send you a sample file.

 ### Questions: